sahej009/streaming-ai-gateway/readme.md

 Enterprise Context Connectors: Automatically intercepts Jira ticket IDs and Slack threads, fetches the data asynchronously, and injects it into the prompt context.

-On-the-Fly PII Redaction: Routes all fetched enterprise context through Microsoft Presidio to scrub personally identifiable information (emails, phone numbers) before it hits the external LLM.
+On-the-Fly PII Redaction: Routes all fetched enterprise context through Microsoft Presidio to scrub personally identifiable information (emails, phone numbers, names) before it hits the external LLM.

 Append-Only Audit Logging: Silently records every interaction, token spend, and latency metric into a PostgreSQL database without blocking the streaming hot-path.